changshihyoung/TensorFlow-YeNet/README.md

 Implementation of "Deep Learning Hierarchical Representation for Image Steganalysis" by TensorFlow

 ## Usage
-Example commands(*.sh) can be found in folder “Experiment”
+Example commands(*.sh) can be found in the root directory

 ## Publication
 Ye, Jian, J. Ni, and Y. Yi.